ericayhayes/georeferencingtutorial/README.md

 ![](images/mapwarper_satellite.png)

 14. Click the Preview tab for a larger view of the georeferenced map.
-Changing the opacity can give you a sense of how accurate your georeferencing is.
+Changing the transparency using the slider can give you a sense of how accurate your georeferencing is.

 ![](images/mapwarper_preview.png)

 ## Step 4: Export your map

-16. Click the Export tab
+16. We are now ready to export our map.
+Click the Export tab

 ![](images/mapwarper_export.png)

 17. Under Map Services, copy and paste the Tiles URL and save it to be used later in ArcGIS Online.
 The URL Link should look similar to the following URL:

 https://mapwarper.net/maps/tile/40210/{z}/{x}/{y}.png

+*Note:*

 # Displaying your georeferenced map in ArcGIS Online